 If Hong Kong residents choose to send their children to international schools, the application shall be filed directly with the schools in accordance with their requirements.
 The schools will have the sole discretion on whether or not to accept the applicants.
 In the event where Hong Kong students are being transferred to these international schools during the school term, they must present their transcripts and participate in entrance examinations organized by the schools.
 After admission, the relevant schools should report their students' information to the Local Municipal Commission of Education for record.

-For more information on international schools approved by the Ministry of Education, or a list published by the Municipal Commission of Education containing kindergartens located in different districts and counties, please refer to the websites of the Ministry of Education (Chinese Version Only):
+For more information on international schools approved by the Ministry of Education, please refer to the websites of the Ministry of Education (Chinese Version Only):